apache/druid/docs/querying/kafka-extraction-namespace.md

   ~ under the License.
   -->

-To use this Apache Druid extension, [include](../configuration/extensions.md#loading-extensions) `druid-lookups-cached-global` and `druid-kafka-extraction-namespace` in the extensions load list.
+To use this Apache Druid extension, [include](../configuration/extensions.md#loading-extensions) `druid-kafka-extraction-namespace` in the extensions load list.

 This extension provides all the functionality of `druid-lookups-cached-global`.
 You should only load one of the two extensions.
 (load `druid-lookups-cached-global` if you only want global cached lookup functionality, load `druid-kafka-extraction-namespace` if you also want kafka lookup functionality)